martinje0204/procedural_terrain/README.md

 Run the “main.py” file to start the program.

 ## Example Windows installation procedure (with Python 3.12.6 installed)
-1. in command prompt or other terminal, navigate to intended installation file directory
+1. In command prompt or other terminal, navigate to intended installation file directory
-2. enter the following commands:
+2. Enter the following commands:
     ```
     git clone https://github.com/martinje0204/procedural_terrain.git
     cd .\procedural_terrain\